stamina/frogger-gameduino/README.md

 and of course the fantastic graphics/sound shield [Gameduino](http://excamera.com/sphinx/gameduino/).

 (C) Bas Brugman 2011, freelance internet web application engineer and embedded hardware programmer, [www.visionnaire.nl](http://www.visionnaire.nl).

-If you appreciate my work, **please** [DONATE and SUPPORT](http://pledgie.com/campaigns/16203) my game creation projects for the Gameduino.
-With your support I will be able to quickly program/port more fantastic arcade games like Pac-man, Donkey Kong and many others.

 Anyway, feel free to play around with the code, fork, optimize, bug hunt or just give tips/comments.